camunda/camunda-docs-manual/content/introduction/telemetry.md

 ## Initial Data Report

 In order to support the understanding of typical use cases and the overall distribution of our products, the installation sends an anonymized one-time initial report to Camunda via HTTPS.
-This report contains no specifics that would allow any direct link to an outside entity and is limited to exactly the following data:
+This report contains no specifics that would allow any direct link to an outside entity and is limited to the following data:

 ```
 {